learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 12.4.
-How do you detect a browser language preference?
+## Q. How do you detect a browser language preference?

 You can use navigator object to detect a browser language preference as below,